 The golden age of cel animation

-Compared to modern animation methods, traditional cel animation is extremely time-consuming and expensive.
-But, back during the golden age of cel animation, this method of animation could save time, be more efficient, and produce better results when compared to the alternative of painstakingly drawing every single element of a frame by hand over and over again 10s or even 100s of thousands of times.
+Compared to modern animation methods, animating individual cels is extremely time-consuming and expensive.
+But, back during the golden age, this method of animation could save time, be more efficient, and produce better results.
+Especially when compared to the alternative of painstakingly drawing every single element of a frame, by hand, hundreds or thousands of times.

 Disney played an important role in the advancement of cel animation techniques and technology.
-They spearheaded the search for alternatives to the original clear plastic material used in cel animation, cellulose nitrate.
-There were many reasons why an alternative was sought: the material was highly flammable, would release hazardous fumes, and would severely degrade over time even in the best conditions.
+They spearheaded the search for alternatives to the original clear plastic material used, cellulose nitrate.
+There were many reasons why an alternative was sought.
+The material was highly flammable, would release hazardous fumes, and would severely degrade over time even in the best conditions.

 Cellulose acetate took over as the primary material used in cel animation for a time but it too was imperfect and would degrade over time.
 Cellulose acetate was eventually replaced by clear polyester, which was much easier to preserve and to work with.
 These days, physical cels are more often relics than they are actual tools of the animation trade.

-The last Disney film to be entirely cel animated was Oliver and Company from 1988.
-The Little Mermaid from the following year was the last Disney film to utilize cel animation in any capacity but did not use the technique exclusively.
+The last Disney film to be entirely animated with cels was Oliver and Company from 1988.
+A year later, The Little Mermaid was the last Disney film to utilize cel animation in any capacity but did not use the technique exclusively.

 Cel animation in the digital age

-Though practical cel animation is mostly a thing of the past, the technique remains an important stepping-stone in the history of animation, and many works of art created through cel animation live on as timeless classics.
+Though practical animation is mostly a thing of the past, the technique remains an important stepping-stone in the history of animation.
+And many works of art created through cel animation live on as timeless classics.

 What is Rotoscoping?

-Now that you know what cel animation is, you might be interested in learning about another animation method that doesn’t find a ton of use in modern filmmaking but that still has a place with the right filmmakers and the right material.
+Now that you know what this type of animation is, you might be interested in learning about another animation method that doesn’t find a ton of use in modern filmmaking but that still has a place with the right filmmakers and the right material.
 Learn all about rotoscoping, up next.